geo-smart/mlgeo-book/book/Chapter3-MachineLearning/Foundations_ML.md

-# 3.1 Framing a Machine Learning Approach
+# 3.1 Choosing a Machine Learning Approach

-This chapter aims to introduce key concepts in Machine Learning: Classification, Regression, strategies to train these models We will discuss how these methods apply to geoscientific data and provide practical, hands-on exercises using synthetic datasets.
+This chapter aims to introduce key concepts in Machine Learning: Classification, Regression, strategies to train these models

+ We will discuss how these methods apply to geoscientific data and provide practical, hands-on exercises using synthetic datasets.

 ## 5.1 Classification in Geosciences